coccoinomane/song/README.md

 ### 2D Slices

+To extract (k3,tau) slices of the matter bispectrum, and in general of any other computed source, you need to specify some fixed values for (k1,k2) using the `k1_out` and `k2_out` parameters in the ini file.

+This will generate as many binary files as the number of pairs specified via `k1_out` and `k2_out`; for example, if you set

+    k1_out =  0.1,  0.01
+    k2_out = 0.02, 0.002

+then two files will be generated:

+    output/sources_song_k000.dat
+    output/sources_song_k001.dat

+containing the sources for (k1,k2)=(0.1/Mpc,0.02/Mpc) and (k1,k2)=(0.01/Mpc,0.002/Mpc), respectively.

+You can read these files directly in C using `fread()`, as it is done in the `perturb2_load_sources_from_disk()` function in `perturbations2.c`.

+The exact mapping of any binary file produced by SONG is stored as plain text at the beginning of the file.
+To see it, you can either open the file with a text editor or (if the file is too big) you can use the `head -n50 <file>` command in the terminal.

+### 3D Slices

-To extract 2D slices of the matter bispectrum, and in general of any other computed source, you need to specify some output values using the `k1_out`, `k2_out`, `k3_out`, `tau_out` and `z_out` parameters.
+To extract (k1,k2,k3) slices of the matter bispectrum, and in general of any other computed source, you need to specify some fixed values for the conformal time (tau) or for the redshift (z) using either the `tau_out` or `z_out` parameters in the ini file.

-The corresponding output files will be placed in the `output` folder and have the `sources_song_` prefix.

-These are binary files; their values can be read by applying the mapping contained in the file header; the header is visible if you open the files using a text editor.
+This will generate as many binary files as the number of values specified in either `tau_out` or `z_out`; for example, if you set

+    z_out = 0, 1000
+    tau_out = 280

+then three files will be generated:

+    output/sources_song_z000.dat
+    output/sources_song_z001.dat
+    output/sources_song_tau000.dat

+containing the sources for z=0, z=1000 and tau=280 respectively.

+To extract the content of these binary files, please refer to the "2D slices" section, above.

 ## PARALLEL COMPUTING